Towards an experimentally feasible controlled-phase gate on two blockaded Rydberg atoms: Controlled phase gate

 The single-atom Hamiltonians are composed of both the internal and external dynamics, such that (after the rotating wave approximation)

-where $i = 1,2$ labels the two atoms. $\hat{H}_S$ describes the energy splitting of the internal states along with the effective decay from those states, $\hat{H}_I$ describes the laser coupling between the internal states, and $\hat{H}_E$ contains the kinetic and potential energy terms.
+where $i = 1,2$ labels the two atoms. $\hat{H}_S$ describes the energy splitting of the internal states along with the effective decay from those states.
+This description of the loss is valid for small loss, which is the case for the optimised version of our gates.
+(It is a bad description in the unoptimised cases with low fidelity and high loss, but this does not affect the results in this paper.) $\hat{H}_I$ describes the laser coupling between the internal states, and $\hat{H}_E$ contains the kinetic and potential energy terms.
 The factors $\gamma_i$, $\gamma_r$ account for an effective loss of population from the intermediate and Rydberg levels respectively.
-The exponential terms in Eq.~\eqref{eqn:hamint} are phases accumulated by the atoms as they move through the light-field of the laser; $\vec{k}$ is the wavevector of the laser field, and $\vec{r}_{j}$ is the position vector of the $j$th atom.
+The exponential terms in Eq.~\eqref{eqn:hamint} are phases accumulated by the atoms as they move through the light-field of the laser; $\vec{k_R}$ and $\vec{k_B}$ are the wavevectors of the red and blue laser fields; $\vec{k}=\vec{k_R}+\vec{k_B}$ the wave vector of the effective two photon transition, and $\vec{r}_{j}$ is the position vector of the $j$th atom.
 The interaction Hamiltonian is given simply by the dipole-dipole interaction: $\hat{H}_{\mathit{int}} = U(r)\ketbra{rr}{rr}$.

 Note that in Eq.~\eqref{eqn:hamext} we have neglected the difference in the trapping potentials for the different internal states (in any case we will turn off the trap when the gate is performed).
 Since there are no state-dependent terms in Eq.~\eqref{eqn:hamext}, we can neglect it in our treatment.